-Authorisations to the Board of Directors to increase the Bank's EC capital are given for specific and defined purposes.
-As at 31 December 2014 no authorisation is available to the Board of Directors to increase the capital of SpareBank 1 SMN.
+Authorisations to the board of directors to increase the bank's EC capital are given for specific and defined purposes.
+As at 31 December 2015 no authorisation is available to the board of directors to increase the capital of SpareBank 1 SMN.

-Non-discrimination of shareholders and transactions with related parties
+Point 4: Non-discrimination of shareholders and transactions with related parties

 SpareBank 1 SMN has one class of ECs.
-Through the articles of association, and in the work of the Board of Directors and management team, emphasis is given to equal treatment of all EC holders and equal opportunity for them to exercise influence.
+Through the articles of association, and in the work of the board of directors and management team, emphasis is given to equal treatment of all EC holders and equal opportunity for them to exercise influence.
 All ECs confer an identical voting right.
-The Bank abides by the Financial Institutions Act's provisions regulating holdings and voting rights insofar as these provisions apply to savings banks with equity certificates.
+The bank abides by the Financial Undertakings Act's provisions regulating holdings and voting rights insofar as these provisions apply to savings banks with equity certificates.

-In the event of an increase of capital, existing EC holders have pre-emptive rights unless special circumstances indicate that this rule should be deviated from.
+In the event of an increase of capital, existing EC holders have pre-emptive rights unless special circumstances call for deviation this rule.
 Any such deviation will be explained.
-SpareBank 1 SMN has at irregular intervals launched private placings with the employees, and such increases of capital have been designed to strengthen employees' ownership of the Bank and interest in the Bank's capital instrument.
-Any exercise of the Board of Directors' authorisation to acquire treasury certificates must made by trading on the securities market via the Oslo Stock Exchange.
+SpareBank 1 SMN has at irregular intervals launched private placings with the employees, and such increases of capital have been designed to strengthen employees' ownership of the bank and interest in the bank's capital instrument.
+Any exercise of the board of directors' authorisation to acquire treasury certificates shall be by trading on the securities market via the Oslo Stock Exchange.